Abarim Publications' online Biblical Greek Dictionary

 Our noun has one derivative, namely the noun νεωκορος (neokoros), which combines our noun with the otherwise unused verb κορεω (koreo), meaning to sweep and which literally denotes a temple sweeper.

-In time, as temples grew more elaborate, this word became the title of any temple worker, and by New Testament times it had become an honorary title of cities that housed and maintained certain famous temples.
-This word occurs ones in the New Testament, namely in Acts 19:35, where Ephesus is called the νεωκορος (neokoros) of the temple of Artemis.
+In time, as temples grew more elaborate, this word became the title of any temple worker or keeper, and by New Testament times it had become an honorary title of cities that housed and maintained certain famous temples.
+This word occurs only once in the New Testament, namely in Acts 19:35, where Ephesus is called the νεωκορος (neokoros) of the temple of Artemis.